Krishnanshu-Gupta/TripTally/README.md

   - Location
   - Comprehensive Ratings
   - User Reviews
-- **Save for Later**: Save experiences for future reference directly from the platform by tapping the heart button on the image.
+- **Search Experiences**: Search experiences on the main page by their name or location.
+- **Sort Experiences**: Sort experiences by highest rating or by title alphabetically.

 ---

 ### ⭐ Dynamic Rating System